kinecosystem/ecosystem-api/README.md

 # Kin Ecosystem SDK API

+## marketplace API
 The `openapi.yaml` file contains definitions of the services and models that will be available for our client to access on the server.

 To edit the file you can use the [online editor](http://editor.swagger.io/?url=https://raw.githubusercontent.com/kinfoundation/ecosystem-api/master/openapi.yaml)

+## internal payment

+To edit the file you can use the [online editor](http://editor.swagger.io/?url=https://raw.githubusercontent.com/kinfoundation/ecosystem-api/master/payment.yaml)

 ## creating client stubs